Will a dehumidifier cool a room?

 Skin Moisture Evaporation Is Changed When We Change Relative Humidity

 A normal human body temperature regulation includes the evaporation of moisture from our skin.
-For example, when our body is overheating, we sweat profusely; this is simply a way of human body regulation to cool us down.
+For example, when our body is overheating, we sweat profusely; this is simply a human body regulation to cool us down.

 To achieve the cooling effect, the skin moisture (sweat) has to evaporate.
 This evaporation process is directly proportional to how humid it is.

 In the case of high humidity – let’s say 70% relative humidity – the air is already highly saturated with water.
 That means the evaporation of moisture from our skin will be more difficult.
 We won’t be able to cool down because of the high humidity.

 We have all experienced this.
 In humid weather, it’s impossible to cool down.
-Our body sweat profusely but the sweat can’t evaporate anywhere, leaving it hot.
+Our body sweats profusely, but the sweat can’t evaporate anywhere, leaving it hot.